 Each door has a power control that opens and closes the window on that door.
 The driver's door has a master control panel that operates all four windows.

-Power windows can only be opened or closed when the ignition is in the ON or ACC position or during the ten minute delayed accessory period after the ignition is turned off.
+Power windows can only be opened or closed when the ignition switch is in the ON or ACC position.